Hybrid Active/Passive Wireless Network Aided by Intelligent Reflecting Surface: System Modeling and Performance Analysis: Introduction

 \item Finally, extensive numerical results are provided to validate our analytical results.
-It is found that increasing IRS density in a hybrid wireless network can significantly enhance the signal power but with only marginally increased interference, thus greatly improving its throughput as compared to the traditional wireless network with active BSs only, especially when the BS density, network loading factor or $N$ is large.
-Moreover, it is unveiled that there exists an optimal IRS/BS density ratio $\zeta^*$ for maximizing the spatial throughput of the new hybrid network under a given total deployment cost, where $\zeta^*$ is shown to increase with the BS/IRS cost ratio and the network loading factor, while the conventional network without IRS (i.e., zero IRS/BS density ratio) is generally suboptimal in terms of throughput per unit cost.
-Furthermore, it is shown that the maximum spatial throughput of the hybrid network with the optimal IRS/BS density ratio $\zeta^*$ grows almost linearly with the total cost, thus providing a new and cost-effective approach to achieve sustainable capacity growth for future wireless networks. \end{itemize}
+It is found that increasing IRS density in a hybrid wireless network can \textit{significantly enhance the signal power but with only marginally increased interference}, thus greatly improving its throughput as compared to the traditional wireless network with active BSs only, especially when the BS density, network loading factor or $N$ is large.
+Moreover, it is unveiled that \textit{there exists an optimal IRS/BS density ratio} $\zeta^*$ for maximizing the spatial throughput of the new hybrid network under a given total deployment cost, where $\zeta^*$ is shown to increase with the BS/IRS cost ratio and the network loading factor, while the conventional network without IRS (i.e., zero IRS/BS density ratio), or the hybrid network with excessively large $\zeta$ (where the BS density is too low to provide enough signal power for effective IRS passive beamforming), is generally suboptimal in terms of throughput per unit cost.
+Furthermore, it is shown that the maximum spatial throughput of the hybrid network with the optimal IRS/BS density ratio $\zeta^*$ grows almost linearly with the total cost, thus providing a new and cost-effective approach to achieve \textit{sustainable capacity growth} for future wireless networks. \end{itemize}

 The rest of this paper is organized as follows.
 The new model of the proposed hybrid wireless network is presented in Section \ref{SectionModel}.
 The distributions/mean values of the signal and interference powers are then characterized in Section \ref{SectionSignal} and Section \ref{SectionInterference}, respectively.
 Next, the SINR distribution and the network spatial throughput are obtained in Section \ref{SectionCharacterization}.
 Numerical results are provided in Section \ref{SectionSimulation}.
 Finally, we conclude the paper in Section \ref{SectionConclusion}.